Breast Augmentation Scotland

 Breast Augmentation Surgery Scotland

-Ms Lucy Khan and Mr Chris Cartlidge are breast augmentation surgeons who undertake breast implant augmentation following a comprehensive surgical assessment and careful discussion about your goals and the look you want to achieve.
-At the clinic (Edinburgh or Stirling), you will have the chance to simulate a breast augmentation on your own chest using our volume-matched implant shells.
-This allows you to see and feel your potential implant-augmented breasts in real life, not just on a screen.
+Ms Lucy Khan and Mr Chris Cartlidge are breast augmentation surgeons who undertake breast implant augmentation following a full surgical assessment and careful discussion about your goals.
+We find out the look you want to achieve.
+At the clinic you will simulate a breast augmentation on your own chest using our breast implant shells.
+You can see and feel your potential implant-augmented breasts in real life, not just on a screen.

 If you are trying to find the top rated breast augmentation surgeons near me, use our website to help you research.
 We only use the highest quality implants, available options include: smooth round, textured round, textured anatomical (teardrop) and soft-touch impleo (this implant is round but the silicone is soft and takes a teardrop shape in the breast).
 B-lite (very lightweight) implants are also available.
 We also undertake fat-transfer breast augmentation (using fat from the tummy and thighs) if suitable.
 It is really important to get a scar that you are happy with and heals well.
 Ms Khan and Mr Cartlidge use the latest techniques to give a small hidden scar in the lower fold of the breast that should heal well.

 Call 0131 467 1450 for an appointment at Dr Nestor’s Medical Cosmetic Centre, Edinburgh.